Arshbir-singh/cisco-networking-labs/README.md

 # Cisco Networking Labs

-Hands-on Cisco networking labs built in Packet Tracer, covering VLANs, dynamic routing, edge services, and Layer 2 security.
-Built while working through CCNA-level networking (CCNA and A+ certified), with each project documented by a topology diagram, working configs, and real verification output — not just clean configs, but proof they work.
+Hands-on networking labs built in Cisco Modeling Labs (CML) and Cisco packet tracer progressing from foundational VLAN and routing concepts up to a full enterprise-scale design.
+Each lab includes device configurations and verification output (show commands, ping tests).
+Built while working through CCNA-level networking (CCNA and A+ certified), with each project documented by a topology diagram, working configs, and real verification output.

 ## Projects